-Textiles/Fashion Design A Level is for people who enjoy using a wide variety of experimental and traditional textile/fashion techniques and processes to produce both fine art Textiles and original garments.
+Textiles (Fashion) Design A Level is for people who enjoy using a wide variety of experimental and traditional textile/fashion techniques and processes to produce both fine art textiles and original garments/accessories.

-The teacher selects the broad project theme(s) within the first year.
-The first term consists of teacher led workshops in which you are introduced to and explore a wide range of traditional and experimental fashion/textile techniques and processes.
-You then select suitable disciplines to further develop and ultimately produce an original piece.
+AS Textiles (Fashion) Design consists of a 100% coursework-based teacher-led component: the Personal Creative Enquiry.
+You are introduced to a wide range of traditional and experimental techniques and processes.
+You then select suitable disciplines to further develop and you ultimately produce an original final piece.

-The second year is student led.
-Students decide on a suitable theme and techniques where you are encouraged to develop your imagination, artistic and investigative skills as well as your ability to critique your own work.
-You will also write a 1,500-3,000 word illustrated essay about a designer or artist of your choice.
+Personal Investigation (60%) – you decide on a theme, develop your ability to critique your own work, and produce a final piece (a textiles fine art piece, garment or accessory).
+You also complete a 1,500-3,000 word illustrated essay about a designer or artist of your choice.

-Students who wish to pursue Textiles/Fashion as part of a career path will potentially continue to a one-year Foundation course in Art/Textiles (to decide on which Textile discipline to explore at degree level) followed by a degree in a particular field such as Fashion/Costume Design, Textiles (including constructed, printed etc) Fashion Promotion and Marketing or Photography.
+Students will potentially continue to a one-year Foundation course in Art/Textiles (to decide on which textile discipline to explore at degree level) followed by a degree in a particular field such as Fashion/Costume Design, Textiles (including constructed, printed etc), Fashion Promotion and Marketing or Photography.
 Textiles/Fashion can be useful to a whole series of different careers including interior design, marketing, illustration, TV advertising and website design.

 - BA (Hons) Craft/Applied Art from Manchester Metropolitan University

 - Over 15 years’ experience lecturing Art & Design and Textiles

 - Students have progressed to Goldsmiths, London and other prestigious universities